Speak to us

 The first person you are likely to see on arrival at The Mulberry Centre is one of our volunteer Welcomers.
 You will be offered a cup of tea/coffee and the chance to ask any initial questions you may have.

-Once you have completed our simple Registration Form you will then meet the Centre’s Information and Support Services Manager, who will give you an opportunity to talk in confidence about your situation and discuss ways in which we can support you and those close to you.
+Once you have completed our simple Registration Form you will then meet on of our Support Services Team, who will give you an opportunity to talk in confidence about your situation and discuss ways in which we can support you and those close to you.
 She will assess your individual needs and will recommend those of our services which are most relevant to you.
-She will arrange appointments for any services you would like to take up.
+They will arrange appointments for any services you would like to take up.

 We recognise that everyone’s journey will be different and their circumstances will change over time and we will provide ongoing support and information for as long as it is needed.
 We encourage people to keep in touch if they would like to do so.